 Managers as compassionate mentors

-Regular team check-ins
+Conduct regular team check-ins

 While connecting with individual employees one-on-one is time-consuming, it’s also crucial when situations are complicated and stressful.
-Individuals feel more comfortable sharing issues when speaking in an intimate setting, in turn enabling team leads to provide more tailored support.
+Individuals feel more comfortable sharing issues when speaking in an intimate setting, enabling team leads to provide more tailored support.

 Lead by example

-Try to build a level of trust and understanding to adapt to unique circumstances.
+Try to build trust and understanding to adapt to unique circumstances.
 Teammates tend to open up to a leader who comes from an empathetic place.
-When possible, talk about things that make you relatable - the more human you are, the stronger the trust can be between you and your employees.
+When possible, talk about things that make you relatable – the more human you are, the stronger the trust can be between you and your employees.